 Men also produce less testosterone with age.
 Testicles produce less sperm, which makes them appear smaller as well, giving off the appearance that the penis might be shrinking.

 But the penis itself isn’t exactly shrinking, explains David Shusterman, M.D., urologist and founder of NY Urology.
 “Over the years, a balloon can lose air.
 But the actual size and coating of the balloon itself does not change,” Shusterman says.
 “The same is with the penis.
 It gets less full because the veins that are meant to make it bigger are aging.”

 How to Stop Penis Shrinkage

 In certain cases, such as when diseases like prostate cancer cause a hormonal imbalance, the penis can “inflate” with the help of hormonal therapy.
 Shock therapy to unclog veins and open up blood vessels is another treatment scientists are exploring to treat erectile dysfunction as well as age-related penis shrinkage, though it’s not yet FDA-approved.

 Both Brahmbhatt and Shusterman agree that the most effective way men can limit penis shrinkage over time is by making healthy lifestyle choices when it comes to diet, exercise, limiting alcohol consumption, and not smoking.

-“The reason many men have a larger loss of size over time is usually due to an enlarging belly.
-The more fat you have in your belly, the less visible your penis,” Brahmbhatt adds.
-“Best tip to give men to avoid loss of a ton of visible penis is to stay in shape and avoid the belly fat.”
+“The reason many men have a larger loss of size overtime is usually due to an enlarging belly.
+The more fat you have in your belly, the less visible your penis,” Brahmbhatt says.
+“The best tip to give men to avoid loss of a ton of visible penis is to stay in shape and avoid the belly fat.”

-“You are still the same balloon you were born as.”
+As he says, “You are still the same balloon you were born as.”